inf112-v21/G8-2/README.md

 The goal of the game is to reach the flag in order to win, and avoid any hazards on the map to not die.</p>

 * Currently you'll have to run the game in the IDE.
 If you run the sid.roborally.Main class you should be able to start the game.
-* When in the application, navigate the menu's by entering 1 in each menu.
-Then you should get a screen pop-up.
+* When in the application, click singleplayer, choose map in the drop down menu or press start.
+Then you should be able to start playing.
-* As of now you will only be able to move the player with keyboard-input (WASD or arrows).
-Exit game with Esc.
+* As of now you will only be able to move the player with keyboard-input (WASD or arrows or F to move forward 1 in the direction you're facing starting north.
+  Q to turn counter-clockwise, E to turn clockwise.
+See facing direction in console).
+Exit game with Esc or close the window.
 * In the next update you'll get to play the game more like it should be played.

 ***